Nurse Practitioner Programs in Florida

 Barry University offers one of the best nurse practitioner programs in Florida for students on a budget.
 Not only is it one of the top-ranked MSN schools in the state, but Barry also offers a 25% tuition discount to MSN students.

-Students at Barry University may select from a family or adult-gerontology acute care NP track.
+The university delivers its nurse practitioner coures in a hybrid format, with a mix of online and in-person requirements.
+Students may select from a family or adult-gerontology acute care NP track.
 Both nurse practitioner pathways culminate in an MSN degree.

 • School Type: Public